 Collarbone fractures are a common fracture, particularly among children.

-These fractures often occur after a fall on an outstretched arm or a shoulder or after a direct blow.
+Collarbone fractures often occur after a fall on an outstretched arm or a shoulder or after a direct blow.
 Most occur near the middle of the bone.
-In some fractures, the main ligaments that hold the collarbone to the shoulder bone are torn.
+The broken pieces of bone may stay in place (called a nondisplaced fracture) or be out of place (called a displaced fracture).
+In some collarbone fractures, the main ligaments that hold the collarbone to the shoulder bone are torn.

 The area is painful and swollen, and pain may extend into the shoulder.
 People may sense that the bone is moving and unstable.